irdest/irdest/docs/developer/src/technical/ratman/client.md

 When your application is given an address you should store it in your application state somewhere, along with the corresponding auth token.
-These will be important the next time your application starts.  **For added security you may want to encrypt this data with a user password!**
+These will be important the next time your application starts.  *For added security you should encrypt this data with a user password!*

 ### Message sending and receiving